ten-protocol/go-ten/README.md

 e.g. using web3.py(see [docs/testnet/deploying-a-smart-contract-programmatically.md](docs/testnet/deploying-a-smart-contract-programmatically.md)).

-Note that in order to interact with the main cloud hosted testnet, all that needs to be changed is to start the wallet extension using the default parameters, where the `nodeHost` will default to the testnet host URL `erpc.testnet.obscu.ro` i.e.
+Note that in order to interact with the main cloud hosted testnet, all that needs to be changed is to start the wallet extension using the default parameters, where the `nodeHost` will default to the testnet host URL `erpc.sepolia-testnet.obscu.ro` i.e.

 ```
 cd ./tools/walletextension/main/